“If I had asked people what they wanted, they would have said faster horses.”

 The people forget that much before cars emerged on the scene, Trams were efficiently transporting people faster than horses.

-Trams often called streetcar or trolleys are a public transport system that mostly runs on tracks laid on urban roads.
+Trams often called streetcar or trolleys are public transport system that mostly runs on tracks laid on urban roads.

 History of Trams